Patient's Query

 Welcome back to icliniq.com.

-As per your detailed history, I am glad you mentioned all the points which I was supposed to know before answering.
-I know it is unfortunate to see the dear ones having clot or PE (pulmonary embolism), but technically you are at no greater risk than any normal individual.
-Also, there is no medical literature supporting the use of Asprin or other blood thinners in cases like you, so no need for any blood thinners even when you will be pregnant.
+As per your detailed history, I am glad you mentioned all the points that I was supposed to know before answering.
+I know it is unfortunate to see the dear ones having a clot or PE (pulmonary embolism), but technically, you are at no greater risk than any normal individual.
+Also, there is no medical literature supporting the use of Aspirin or other blood thinners in cases like yours, so no need for any blood thinners even when you are pregnant.

-Also, no need for any tests to find the risk of developing clots as there is no 100% test that rules out or rules in the chance of developing a clot in normal individuals.
-Using compression stockings would always be good especially in a long journey as that prevents blood pooling in lower limbs.
+Also, no need for any tests to find the risk of developing clots, as there is no 100% test that rules out or rules in the chance of developing a clot in normal individuals.
+Using compression stockings would always be good, especially on a long journey, as they prevent blood pooling in the lower limbs.

 I hope this helps.